 Storm Jacket Camera Covers

 Some of the most amazing outdoor photos can only be captured in stormy weather.
 But exposing your expensive camera to rain, snow, dust, and other dirty conditions can result in significant damage.
 That’s why a Storm Jacket camera cover should be an essential part of your equipment.
-Storm Jacket Camera Covers are the fastest and easiest way to protect digital SLR cameras and expensive lenses from inclement weather conditions.
-All Storm Jacket covers are designed with a drawstring at both ends so you can quickly customize the fit however you prefer it.
+Storm Jacket camera covers are the fastest and easiest way to protect digital SLR cameras and expensive lenses from inclement weather conditions.
+All Storm Jacket covers are designed with a drawstring at both ends so you can quickly customize the fit to suit your needs.

 Once closed, the front end fully encloses your lens while the secured back end protects your camera body.
 All Storm Jackets have the same diameter so the only difference between S, M, L, XL, and XXL is the length of the cover from front to back (see below for sizing recommendations).